leleliu008/xcpkg/README.md

 - **XCPKG_FORMULA_DIRS**

-    colon-separated list of directories to search formulas.
+    colon-separated list of directories to be searched for formulas.

 ## environment variables unset by this software